statamic/statamic/README.md

 Statamic 3 is the very latest and greatest version of Statamic, a uniquely powerful CMS built on [Laravel](https://laravel.com) and designed to make building and managing bespoke websites radically efficient and enjoyable.

 It's important to note that while this repo is open and we welcome your feedback and contributions, Statamic is not FOSS (Free and Open Source Software).
-Please review our [contritubtion guidelines][contribution] guidelines for more details!
+Please review our [contribution guidelines][contribution] guidelines for more details!

 > **Note:** This repository contains the code for the Statamic application.
-To contribute to the core package, visit the [Statamic core package repository][app-repo].
+To contribute to the core package, visit the [Statamic core package repository][cms-repo].

 ## Open Beta